cashtf/api-docs/README.md

-# api-docs
+# Cash.tf API documentation

-Documentation for the Cash.tf APIs
+See the [wiki](https://github.com/cashtf/api-docs/wiki) for the documentation.

+## Issues

+If you experience issues, please [open an issue](https://github.com/cashtf/api-docs/issues/new).